bioinformatics-policlinicogemelli/Varan/README.md

 │   ├── 001_CombinedVariantOutput.tsv
 │   ├── 002_CombinedVariantOutput.tsv
 │   └── 003_CombinedVariantOutput.tsv
+├── FUSIONS
+│   └── Fusions.tsv
+│
+└── sample.tsv
+│
-└── clinical_info.tsv
+└── patient.tsv
 ```
 Where:
 * <p align="justify">*CombinedVariantOutput.tsv* is a tsv file that is necessary to TMB, MSI and Fusions evaluation and that has to contain [TMB], [MSI] and [Fusions] fields.
 It has to be named as *PatientID_CombinedVariantOutput.tsv*

+⚠️ <i> If this file is not present, the information regarding [TMB] and [MSI] will be taken from the previously mentioned template (sample.tsv), while [Fusions] will be taken from the Fusions.tsv file<i>

-* <p align="justify">*clinical_info.tsv* is a tsv file that is necessary to map tha sample ID to the patient ID.
-It has to be structured as a two columns tables with "PatientID" and "SampleID" fields.
+* <p align="justify">*patient.tsv* is a tsv file that is necessary to map the sample ID to the patient ID.

 ⚠️ *An example of both input types can be found in the **input_templates** folder*